mdgaziur/findex/README.md

 # Findex

 Findex is a highly customizable application finder written in Rust.
 It uses GTK and focuses on performance
-#### NOTE: This branch is for rewriting Findex to achieve following goals:

-- Custom Search backends
-- Better performance
-- Daemon for indexing `.desktop` files

 ![Screenshot](screenshot.png)